rayanalsubbahi/LLHFNet/README.md

 # Enhancer Classifer
   A. 	**Testing:**

-  You need to specify the directory of the test images and model weights.
+  You need to specify the directory of the test images and [model weights] (https://drive.google.com/file/d/1-MbNOd2pkz8l6HeFVWQIPyvGTLxazaAF/view?usp=sharing).
 You can find our custom [Pascal VOC]() and [ExDark]() evaluation datasets through the hyperlinks.

     !python3 eval.py --device=0  --test_Dir='./data' \